theModders/theModders.github.io/README.md

-This repository exists to configure default domain for all resources from organization repositories hosted on GitHub Pages.
+git.theModders.org - configures default domain for hosted pages and redirects to GitHub web editor